-- a.
-Our Clients & Services: This Charter is intended to provide information to all our stakeholders on the quality of service expected from the National Library of Nigeria. - b.
-Customers/Clientele: Our clients are essentially the various stakeholders in the Nigerian polity, including: - i.
-Federal Government Ministries, Departments and Agencies, National and State Assemblies - ii.
-The Judiciary - iii.
-Authors, Publishers, Researchers - iv.
-Schools, Readers, Booksellers - v.
-Public and Private Libraries - vi.
-International Organizations - vii.
-Non-Governmental Organizations (NGOs) - viii.
-Library Resource Centres - ix.
-Library Schools and Tertiary Institutions - x.
-Community Based Organizations - xi.
-Political Parties and Private Sector Organizations - xii.
-Contractors, Staff, Retirees, and Next-of-kin to deceased Staff - c.
-Details of Service Provision / Delivery: a summary of our services are as follows: - i.
-We provide book and other materials for public use freely - ii.
-We issue International Standard Book Number (ISBN) within ten (10) working days. - iii.
-We accept legal deposit materials from federal government, state governments and local governments, publishers and authors - iv.
-We attend to court subpoena and summons - v.
-We offer library consultancies - vi.
-We organize and attend book exhibitions - vii.
-We organize readership promotion campaigns

-- viii.
-We distribute book gifts from donors to schools, agencies and institutions
+- Our Clients & Services: This Charter is intended to provide information to all our stakeholders on the quality of service expected from the National Library of Nigeria. - b.
+Customers/Clientele: Our clients are essentially the various stakeholders in the Nigerian polity, including: - Federal Government Ministries, Departments and Agencies, National and State Assemblies - The Judiciary - Authors, Publishers, Researchers - Schools, Readers, Booksellers - Public and Private Libraries - International Organizations - > > Non-Governmental Organizations (NGOs) - Library Resource Centres - > Library Schools and Tertiary Institutions - Community Based Organizations - Political Parties and Private Sector Organizations - Contractors, Staff, Retirees, and Next-of-kin to deceased Staff - c.
+Details of Service Provision / Delivery: a summary of our services are as follows: - We provide book and other materials for public use freely - We issue International Standard Book Number (ISBN) within ten (10) working days. - We accept legal deposit materials from federal government, state governments and local governments, publishers and authors - We attend to court subpoena and summons - We offer library consultancies - We organize and attend book exhibitions - We organize readership promotion campaigns - We distribute book gifts from donors to schools, agencies and institutions - d.

-- d.
 Special Needs Provision: Provisions are made for those with disabilities to access library facilities

 - e.
-Delivery Target and Timeframe: Our delivery and time frame vary depending on the type of request and the client that makes the demand.
-Therefore, it can be:

-- Within minutes/hours

-- Daily

-- Weekly

-- Monthly

-- Quarterly

-- Bi-annually

-- Annually and

-- Continuous

-f.
-Obligations and Expectations: It is expected that clients shall:

-- i.
-Have access to the Servicom charter which will be produced as handbooks and handbills to be displayed on the notice boards in the offices: - ii.
-Submit in writing all request that require the attention of the office; - iii.
-Show understanding for some of the constraints within which the office operates; - iv.
-Provide all necessary information that the office may require to facilitate timely processing of their requests and complaints. - v.
-Provide feed-back to facilitate a biannual assessment and evaluation of the service delivery system; - vi.
-Be expected to pay the sum of N5,000 and N3,500 as administrative fees for the issuance of ISBN and ISSN respectively, which receipts are issued on payment.
-Clients can now obtain the numbers in any of the existing National Library of Nigeria branches. - vii.
-Response to requests from clients shall be processed within ten (10) working days by the schedule officers; - viii.
-No officer will leave request unattended to, for more than 48 hours - ix.
-The reading points open from 9:00am -6:00pm, Monday to Friday except on public holidays and 9:00am 12:00 noon on Saturdays - g.
-Limitations: The National Library of Nigeria is faced with the following limitations:
+Delivery Target and Timeframe: Our delivery and time frame varies depending on the type of request and the client that makes the demand.
+Therefore, it can be: - Within minutes/hours - Daily - Weekly - Monthly - Quarterly - Bi-annually - Annually and - Continuous - f.
+Obligations and Expectations: It is expected that clients shall: - Have access to the Servicom charter which will be produced as handbooks and handbills to be displayed on the notice boards in the offices: - Submit in writing all request that require the attention of the office; - Show understanding for some of the constraints within which the office operates; - Provide all necessary information that the office may require to facilitate timely processing of their requests and complaints. - Provide feed-back to facilitate a biannual assessment and evaluation of the service delivery system; - Be expected to pay the sum of N5,000 and N3,500 as administrative fees for the issuance of ISBN and ISSN respectively, which receipts are issued on payment.
+Clients can now obtain the numbers in any of the existing National Library of Nigeria branches. - Response to requests from clients shall be processed within ten (10) working days by the schedule officers; - No officer will leave request unattended to, for more than 48 hours - The reading points open from 9:00am -6:00pm, Monday to Friday except on public holidays and 9:00am 12:00 noon on Saturdays - g.
+Limitations: The National Library of Nigeria is faced with the following limitations: - > Inadequate funding - Uncooperative attitudes of authors and publishers by refusing to submit legal deposit copies of their published works. - No permanent Headquarters Building, yet to be completed and this makes coordination of service difficult. - h.
+Stakeholders Participation: We intend to engage stakeholders in the following fora: - Readership Campaign done annually - Legal deposit drive done annually - Sensitization workshops done periodically - Book fair done periodically i.
+Designated Officials Responsible: